Determinantal representations of singular hypersurfaces in P^n: Introduction

 \subsection{Results and Contents of the paper}

 We tried to make the paper readable by non-specialists in commutative algebra/algebraic geometry.
 Thus in \S\ref{Sec.Preliminaries.and.Notations} and further in the paper we recall some notions and results.
-In particular in \S\ref{Sec.Preliminaries.Sheaves.on.Sing Curves} we discuss sheaves on singular (possibly reducible and non-reduced) hypersurfaces and Riemann-Roch theorem for locally free sheaves.
+In particular in \S\ref{Sec.Preliminaries.Sheaves.on.Sing Curves} we recall sheaves on singular (possibly reducible and non-reduced) hypersurfaces and Hirzebruch-Riemann-Roch theorem for locally free sheaves.

 In this paper we study the {\em global} \dr s.
-But the {\em local} version of the problem appears constantly, due to the presence of singular points of curves/hypersurfaces and points where sheaves are not locally free.
+But the {\em local} version of the problem appears constantly, due to the presence of singular points of curves/hypersurfaces and points where the kernel sheaves are not locally free.
 The relevant results on the local version of the problem are obtained in \cite{Kerner-Vinnikov2010} and are restated in \S\ref{Sec.Preliminaries.Local.det.reps}.
+Every global \dr\ can be localized and every local {\em algebraic} \dr\ is comes from a global one.
+The localization process preserves the equivalence in a strong sense, etc.